haxwithaxe/docker-novnc/README.md

 # noVNC Display Container
 ```
 ```
-This image is intended to be used for displaying X11 applications from other containers in a browser.
-A stand-alone demo as well as a [Version 2](https://docs.docker.com/compose/compose-file/#version-2) composition.
+This image is intended to be used for displaying X11 applications from other containers in a browser either as a base image or as a service in a composition.

 ## Image Contents